Suraj9161/EMS/README.md

 Employee Management System
 Overview
 The Employee Management System is a Java-based application designed to manage employee data, including details about employees, departments, and projects.
 It utilizes JPA and Hibernate for object-relational mapping with a MySQL database.
-This project demonstrates the use of ORM frameworks and relational database management to build a scalable and maintainable application.
+This project demonstrates using ORM frameworks and relational database management to build a scalable and maintainable application.

 Features
-Manage employees, departments, and projects One-to-Many relationship between departments and employees Many-to-Many relationship between employees and projects Basic CRUD operations
+Manage employees, departments, and projects One-to-many relationship between departments and employees Many-to-Many relationships between employees and projects Basic CRUD operations
 Technologies Used
 Java 8: Programming language